-Aircraft vibration can quickly build from an inconvenience for flight crew and passengers to an expensive problem for maintenance technicians.
-Left unchecked, excessive vibration can reduce the service life of the engine, instruments, and other mechanical components.
-Fast, accurate vibration analysis is important to determine the cause, so the problem can be fixed as quickly as possible
+Aircraft vibration can quickly build from an inconvenience for flight crews and passengers to an expensive problem for maintenance technicians.
+When left unchecked, excessive vibration can reduce the service life of the engine, instruments, and other mechanical components.
+Fast, accurate vibration analysis is important to determine the cause, so the problem can be fixed as quickly as possible.

 What’s Causing the Vibration